Employees Working Outside of Indiana

 - Noting on the HR E-Doc where the work is being performed

 - Working with IU Human Resources in regards to benefit issues for all employees

-- Ensuring compliance with applicable State employment laws and regulations which includes collaborating with IU Human Resources for Staff & Temporary employees
+- Ensuring compliance with applicable State employment laws and regulations which includes collaborating with IU Human Resources for Staff & Part-Time Employees

 Employees who will work remotely are responsible for: